ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

 ### Configuration file `prometheus.yaml`

-The main configuration file for Prometheus is a YAML file for configuring the scraping jobs your Prometheus server will run.
+The main configuration file for Prometheus is a YAML file for configuring the scraping jobs your Prometheus server will execute.
 On the other hand, this file is also where you indicate to Prometheus which recording and alerting rule files to load and what alert manager services to use:

 1. Create a `prometheus.yaml` file in the `configs` folder: